-Our Transition to University Programme is a free two day event, for applicants who have disclosed an Autism Spectrum Disorder or Asperger syndrome.
+Our Transition to University Programme is a free two day event for applicants who have disclosed an Autism Spectrum condition.
 It’s a great way to meet applicants and staff.

 The Transition to University Programme will give you an opportunity to experience university life on campus.